+The Contractor shall develop and implement policies and procedures to proactively coordinate care for members on conditional release awaiting admission to and discharge from ASH, establish relationships with the Superior Court and ASH to support streamlined communication and collaboration between the Contractor, outpatient treatment team, ASH, and the Superior Court, and provide training to outpatient providers serving members on conditional release and assuring providers demonstrate understanding of A.R.S. § 13-3991, and A.R.S. §§ 13-3994 through 13-4000.
+Refer to AMPM Policy 320-Z.
-The Contractor shall, in accordance with the AdSS Medical Policy Manual, Policy 1020, provide high touch care management or other behavioral health and related services to members on Conditional Release from the AzSH consistent with the CRP issued by the PSRB.
-This includes, but is not limited to, coordination with AzSH for discharge planning; participating in the development of CRPs; member outreach and engagement to assist the PSRB in evaluating compliance with the approved CRP; attendance in outpatient settings at least once per month;

-Section D: Scope of Work Contract No: CTR047021 DEPARTMENT OF ECONOMIC SECURITY Description: DDD Health Plans Your Partner For A Stronger Arizona care coordination with the member's treatment team and providers of both physical and behavioral health services, and routine delivery of comprehensive status reporting to the PSRB.
-The Contractor shall submit deliverables as specified in Section F, Exhibit F3, Contractor Chart of Deliverables, to support an individual's conditional release into the community.
-The Contractor shall also identify a key clinical single point of contact at the Contractor as outlined in the AdSS Medical Policy Manual, Policy 1020 who is responsible for collaboration with AzSH and the PSRB and remediation of identified concerns.
+The Contractor shall, in accordance with the AdSS Medical Policy Manual, Policy 1020, provide high touch care management for members on Conditional Release from the AzSH consistent with the CRP issued by the assigned county Superior Court.
+This includes, but is not limited to, coordination with AzSH for discharge planning; participating in the development of CRPs; member outreach and engagement to ensure compliance with the approved CRP; attendance in outpatient settings at least once per month; care coordination with the member's treatment team and providers of both physical and behavioral health services, and routine review of administrative and clinical activities, comprehensive status reporting, and confirmation of delivery of reporting to the Superior Court, and ASH as specified in A.R.S. § 13- 3991 and A.R.S. §§ 13-3994 through 13-4000.
+The Contractor shall submit a Conditional Release Monitoring Report deliverables as specified in Section F, Exhibit F3, Contractor Chart of Deliverables, to support an individual's conditional release into the community.
+The Contractor shall also identify a key clinical single point of contact at the Contractor as outlined in the AdSS Medical Policy Manual, Policy 1020 who is responsible for collaboration with AzSH and remediation of identified concerns.
 The Contractor may not delegate the Care Management functions to a subcontracted provider.
-In the event a member violates any term of his or her CRP the Contractor shall immediately notify the PSRB and provide a copy to the Division and AzSH.
-The Contractor further agrees and understands it shall follow all obligations, including those stated above, applicable to it as set forth in A.R.S. § 13-3994.

 The Contractor shall develop policies that outline its role and responsibility related to the treatment of individuals who are unable or unwilling to consent to treatment.
 The policy shall address: